 Some general dentists take continuing-education seminars in order to offer orthodontic services as a sideline to their primary services.
 Only your dentist knows what he or she is qualified to do well, however, with so much depending on the quality of treatment, choosing an orthodontic specialist helps ensure that you get the best results possible.

 Membership in the AAO (American Association of Orthodontists) requires a degree from an accredited orthodontic program, it’s an easy way to distinguish between dentists practicing orthodontics and those formally trained as orthodontists.
-Dr. Garrett and Dr. Boyd are members of the AAO.
+Dr. Boyd and Dr. Perez-Cisneros are members of the AAO.

 Contact our office to schedule a complimentary smile exam.
 Find out first-hand how we can help you, or your child, achieve a healthy “camera-ready smile” that is so important in the minds of adolescents and teens today.